Spicy Shrimp with Rice

 No one will doubt that "light" cooking can be tasty when you put a helping of this zippy shrimp in front of them.
-Jeannie Klugh of Lancaster, Pennsylvania seasons the seafood just right with garlic, pepper and hot sauce.
+The seafood is seasoned just right with garlic, pepper and hot sauce. — Jeannie Klugh, Lancaster, Pennsylvania

 - 1 large onion, finely chopped